A Minor Subdivision may consist of up to seven (7) new lots.

 Some subdivisions may incorporate additional development rights in order to increase development potential, typically density in the case of a subdivision.
 Options include TDRs (Transfer Development Rights) or Non-Contiguous development rights.
 These types of development are infrequent, however, if one or both of these is anticipated, there will be more information needed with the submittal or may require a different type of application.

-Forest conservation is almost always required of a subdivision, however, there are some exemptions.
+Forest conservation is almost always required of a subdivision.
+Even though a project may be "exempt", certain documentation is still required.
 Please refer to the Forest Conservation Act page for more information on what may be required for your submittal.

 In some zoning districts, a pre-application conference with staff is required before submitting a subdivision application.
 Regardless of this requirement, staff recommends a meeting to go over any questions or concerns about a proposal before submittal.